commonhaus/commonhaus.github.io/site/index.md

 ---
 templateEngine: [vto]
 layout: layouts/base.vto
-title: Building a forever home for open-source projects
+title: Building a forever home for open source projects
 cssclasses:
 - site-main
 ---
 <div class="hero">
   <section class="text">
-    <h1>Building a forever home for open-source projects</h1>
+    <h1>Building a forever home for open source projects</h1>
-    <div class="subhead">We are a non-profit organization dedicated to the sustainability of open-source libraries and frameworks.</div>
+    <div class="subhead">We are a non-profit organization dedicated to the sustainability of open source libraries and frameworks.</div>
     <p class="button-container"><a href="foundation/COMMUNICATION.md" class="button">Build with us</a></p>
   </section>
 </div>